I had a hard time accepting Godel’s papers,

 (1930b, 1931, and 1931a)

 I studied these papers in the collection From Frege to Godel, edited by Jean van Heijenoort.
 Eventually, I accepted the results.
 But, in doing so, I became more disturbed by another implication.
 This was a result of footnote 17 on page 599 of that book.
 It said it was assumed that there were denumerably many signs at our disposal for each type of variables.
 At first, I did not understand this correctly – he is only speaking of variables here.
 That is OK.
 He assumes the signs “0” (zero) and “f” (successor) can be used to represent all individuals.
 But it is known that that the number of real numbers is not denumerable.
 The total number of statements that can be constructed by Godel’s system is denumerable.
 But the total number of mathematical facts is not denumerable.
-E.g. there is a nondenumerable number of facts x=x, where x is a real number.
+E.g. there is a non-denumerable number of facts x=x, where x is a real number.
 Some (actually most) such x’s cannot be represented.
 At least, there is no known method of representing them.
 This is known as “Church‘s Thesis” (actually one consequence of it).
-I cannot find the book that I learned this from right now, but it is in The Oxford Dictionary of Philosophy. (page 62).
-Thus there are a nondenumerable number of mathematical facts that cannot be represented (let alone proven) in Principia Mathematica, or any known system.
+The book I that I learned this from was Computability and Logic, Third edition, by George S. Boolos and Richard C. Jeffrey.
+There is now a newer edition.
+It is also in The Oxford Dictionary of Philosophy. (page 62).
+Thus there are a non-denumerable number of mathematical facts that cannot be represented (let alone proven) in Principia Mathematica, or any known system.
 It can be proven that they cannot be represented in any system that has been checked.
-All systems checked have equivalent power.
-It cannot be proven that there is not a totally different sort of system in which they could be.
+All systems checked have equivalent power (or less power).
+It cannot be proven that there is not a totally different sort of system in which they could be represented.
 That is why it is a thesis not a theorem.

 There is more on this at Church-Turing Thesis as is also sometimes called.